Neil Drysdale finds a small army of volunteers at the ready to ensure the Gordon Highlanders story gains widespread public exposure.

 There’s a general sense of esprit des corps among the troops.
 And the prospect of the trench attracting more visitors in the future doesn’t seem to faze anybody at the centre.

-Anne Clark has been volunteering at the centre for the last five years and has undertaken a variety of roles.
+Anne Clark has been volunteering at the centre for several years and has undertaken a variety of roles.

 The former oil and gas worker is happy to lend her talents wherever they are required.